Tontonjo/joix/README.md

 - Configure all the apps you want / need

 ### Raspberry Pi

-- write an raspi OS lite image on your SD Card
+- Write an raspi OS lite image on your SD Card
 - Create a file named "ssh" in boot partition
-- boot your raspberry and find his IP adress
+- Boot your raspberry and find his IP adress
 - SSH in your Pi with default logi: pi - raspberry
 - Execute thoses commands to start Joix Installation
 ```shell